 A data time parameter may have incorrect format e.g. GET [base]/Condition?onset=23%20May%202009

 Where the content of the parameter is syntactically correct, servers SHOULD return an error.
-However where the issue is a logical condition (e.g. unknown subject or code), the server SHOULD process the search, including processing the parameter - with the effect of returning an empty search set, since the parameter cannot be satisfied.
+However where the issue is a logical condition (e.g. unknown subject or code), the server SHOULD process the search, including processing the parameter - with the result of returning an empty search set, since the parameter cannot be satisfied.

 In such cases, the search process MAY include an OperationOutcome in the search set that contains additional hints and warnings about the search process.
 This is included in the search results as an entry with search mode = outcome.
 Clients can use this information to improve future searches.